19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [23/2012]

-(3) If any sum is due to the Fund from any person to whom a refund or payment of any amount of any money paid in error would otherwise be made, the Board may retain the whole or any part of that amount and set it off against the sum due to the Fund.
+(3) Subject to subsection (1A)(b), if any sum is due to the Fund from any person to whom a refund or payment of any amount of any money paid in error would otherwise be made, the Board may retain the whole or any part of that amount and set it off against the sum due to the Fund.

 [23/2012]

+[Act 6 of 2016 wef 01/05/2016]

 (4) No refund or payment to a claimant, or to any other person, shall be made and no amount shall be set-off under this section except with the consent of the Board.